graphql-java-generator/graphql-maven-plugin-project/README.md

 You'll find all the info on the [server](server.html) page.

+# Plugin GraphQL compatibility

+The plugin currently manages this part of GraphQL specifications:
+- Object Type
+- Schema, Queries and Mutation types
+- Custom Scalars
+- Input Parameters
+- Interfaces
+- Directives
+- Alias on field name (not on query or mutation names)
+- GraphQL names that are java keyword (out of enum items)

 # Main evolutions for the near future

 You'll find below the main changes, that are planned in the near future:
+- Union
 - Fragment in graphql queries
 - Subscriptions.
 Currently, GraphQL Java Generator manages queries and mutations.
 - Add a gradle plugin (work in progress)